MIT Daedalus

-The MIT Aeronautics and Astronautics Department's Daedalus is a class of three human-powered aircraft that included Daedalus 88which, on 23 April 1988, flew a distance of 115.11 km in 3 hours, 54 minutes, from Heraklion on the island of Crete to the island of Santorini.
-The flight holds official FAI world records for total distance, straight-line distance, and duration for human-powered aircraft.
+The MIT Aeronautics and Astronautics Department's Daedalus is a class of three human-powered aircraft that included Daedalus 88, which, on 23 April 1988, flew a distance of 115.11 km in 3 hours, 54 minutes, from Heraklion on the island of Crete to the island of Santorini.
+The flight holds official FAI world records for straight-line distance as well as duration for human-powered fixed-wing aircraft.

 The class was named after the mythological inventor of aviation, Daedalus, and was inspired by the Greek myth of Daedalus' escape from Crete using manmade wings.

 The three aircraft in the class are: